What impact will the CAA rules have on West Bengal politics?

 She further played up fears that anyone applying for the CAA would have to provide documentation from Bangladesh.
 Banerjee mentioned both Assam’s Hindu Bengalis being excluded from the National Register of Citizens and the fact that rules had been published a day before the start of the month of Ramzan – aiming her message at the two communities most alarmed by the question of statelessness.

-But there is a catch.
 Banerjee’s target vote bank for this politics are Muslims and, to a smaller extent, Bangladeshi-origin Hindus who are wary of an Assam-style National Register of Citizens.
-It is much larger than the BJP’s vote bank, comprising a small number of undocumented migrants who have not yet acquired Indian citizenship.
+It is much larger than the BJP’s CAA vote bank, comprising a small number of undocumented migrants who have not yet acquired Indian citizenship.

 However, she is hobbled by fewer resources.
 Much of the national and state media now bends towards the BJP.
 Moreover, the anti-CAA movement in 2019 and 2020 played a key role in channelling Muslim votes to the Trinamool.
 It is unlikely that any such agitation will break out this time around.

 Politicking over the next few weeks will determine if citizenship plays an electoral role similar to what it played in 2021 or if the BJP manages to calm fears among Bengal’s Muslims.
 Already, the Modi government has put out messaging trying to assuage any citizenship fears resulting from the CAA rules.
 So has, ironically, Amit Shah.